Kenosha protesters, police clash in third night of unrest

 The National Guard repeatedly told people in the street to disperse.
 Most remained despite an 8 p.m. curfew imposed for the second night in a row.
 Tear gas was also used when an armored police vehicle drove through a crowd outside the courthouse and pepper balls were shot from the roof, Kenosha News reported.

 Other protesters flipped off law enforcement and some burned an American flag in front of the courthouse fence, according to the newspaper.
+Some threw water bottles and fireworks at police behind the barrier.

+When police ordered protesters to disperse, the crowd responded by chanting “Black lives matter.”
+Police then fired rubber bullets.

 The unrest came days after Jacob Blake was shot and wounded by a Kenosha police officer.
 Cellphone video of Blake being shot multiple times in the back has elicited outrage and made the city the latest flashpoint in a summer filled with ongoing demonstrations against police brutality that have turned violent.

+In anticipation of the kind of unrest that occurred Monday night, Kenosha County Sheriff David Beth said Tuesday his office was working with other agencies to minimize destructive behavior.

+"People are frustrated, I get it.
+And they’re scared.
+I certainly get that, too," Beth said in a statement.
+"Rumors abound on social media and elsewhere, with widely varying levels of truth to them.
+We know that much of the damage is being inflicted by people coming in from outside our community, with the intent to rob and destroy, not to engage in their First Amendment right to demonstrate."

-Wisconsin Gov. Tony Evers announced Tuesday an increase in the National Guard from 150 on Monday to 250 on Tuesday.
+Wisconsin Gov. Tony Evers announced Tuesday an increase in the National Guard presence from 150 guardsmen Monday to 250 on Tuesday.

 WARNING: GRAPHIC LANGUAGE